seahorn/clam/README.md

   arithmetic and Crab arrays.

-   If the level is `arr` then Crab-llvm's frontend will partition the heap into disjoint regions.
+   If the level is `arr` then Crab-llvm's frontend will partition the heap into disjoint regions using a pointer analysis.
 Each region is mapped to a Crab array, and each LLVM load and store is translated to an array read and write operation, respectively.
 Then, it will use an array domain provided by Crab whose base domain is the one selected by option `--crab-domain`.
 If option `--crab-singleton-aliases` is enabled then Crab-llvm translates global singleton regions to scalar variables.

 By default, all the analyses are run in an intra-procedural manner.
 Enable the option `--crab-inter` to run the inter-procedural